 computer and workstation is often blamed for the development and

 aggravation of repetitive strain injury in workers, especially for the

-back and neck, hands and wrist ones, so ergonomic and environmental
+back and neck, hands and wrist ones, so it makes sense for us to assess and provide ergonomic and environmental

 modifications and adjustments of the workstation or work site are often

 For this, we modify the layout of the worker in relation to

 his or her working environment, and whenever possible, the equipment and